ikasu93/Data-Science-Bias-Guideline/src/README.md

 The link will redirect you to a Github page that provides this information.

 ## Procedure
-The guideline is for **self-evaluation purposes**.
+The guideline is for **education**(awareness of different biases) and **self-evaluation purposes**.
 It should give you an overview which biases can occur and show with examples how they can look like.
 ### Tagging
 If it occurs in your code bias, you can **tag the section** of the code (please see https://github.com/ikasu93/Data-Science-Bias-Guideline#tagging).
 You can also tag the section with the mitigation method.
 For this reason it makes sense to structure your code with ln[] to recognize sections that have been tagged with one or more tags.
 ### Create overview
-After completing the implementation and the bias analysis, you have the possibility to create an overview of the tags or the biases and mitigation methods with the second button('Add summary'), in order to have an overview and a transparency of the results to the biases in the analysis.
+After completing the implementation and the bias analysis, you have the possibility to create an overview of the tags or the biases and mitigation methods with the second button('Add summary').
+This function serves as a temporary solution to give data scientists an overview of all keywords in their code.
+The main purpose of this function is to allow you to access and save the tags using selectors.